DigiChic/HR-Analytics/README.md

 - For the different job roles attrition is highest amonsgst Laboratory Technicians and lowest in Research Director.
 Also male attrition is higher in almost all job roles

-- The donut chart showing Total Attrition by Department showing highest attrition in Research & Development (38.62%), Sales (55.12%), and Human Resources (5.26%).
+- The donut chart shows Total Attrition by Department wiht highest attrition in Research & Development

-- The stacked bar chart showing attrition count by Business Travel and Gender indicates that the men who rarely travel have a higher attrition rate than others
+- The stacked bar chart showing attrition count by Business Travel and Gender indicates that the employees rarely travel have a higher attrition rate than others

 - The table listing the sum of attrition for various job roles indicates that Sales representatives have the highest attrition